 - Humpback whale watching (July–October): Humpback whales use Ningaloo as a nursery and mating ground during their annual migration; boat tours from Coral Bay and Exmouth observe behaviours (breaching, tail-slapping, calf play) at close range

-- Cape Range National Park: The limestone ranges of the Cape Range run parallel to the Ningaloo coast; Yardie Creek Gorge (boat tours into the gorge, black-footed rock-wallaby spotting on the clifftops), the Mandu Mandu Gorge walk (3km), and the Badjirrajirra loop hike provide the land complement to the reef experience
+- Cape Range National Park: The limestone ranges of the Cape Range run parallel to the Ningaloo coast; Yardie Creek Gorge (boat tours into the gorge, black-footed rock-wallaby spotting on the clifftops), the Mandu Mandu Gorge walk (3km), and the Badjirrajirra loop hike form the land complement to the reef

 The South West: Surfing, Cycling, and Tall Timber

-- Boranup Karri Forest: The Margaret River region’s karri forest (karri is one of the world’s tallest flowering trees, reaching 60m+) provides a walking and mountain biking landscape of unusual grandeur; the Boranup Karri Walk Trail (2km loop) and the Karri Forest Explorer drive showcase the forest
+- Boranup Karri Forest: The Margaret River region’s karri forest (karri is one of the world’s tallest flowering trees, reaching 60m+) makes a walking and mountain biking landscape of unusual grandeur; the Boranup Karri Walk Trail (2km loop) and the Karri Forest Explorer drive showcase the forest

 - Jewel Cave and Ngilgi Cave: The Margaret River region’s limestone cave system; Jewel Cave (the most spectacular, with massive stalagmite formations) near Augusta and Ngilgi Cave (adventure caving tours) near Yallingup